-IoT’s about us: Emerging forms of innovation in the Internet of Things has been added to your bookmarks.
+IoT’s about us: Emerging forms of innovation in the Internet of Things has been saved

 The observation that the Internet of Things encompasses people holds a number of transformative business and societal implications.
 The data and information flows that continually emanate from people and devices can be aggregated and analyzed to create fundamentally new types of products and services that go with the grain of human psychology.